nextgis/docs_ngconnect/source/edit.rst

 * In the NextGIS Connect panel select the vector layer , select the vector layer the contents of which you need to replace;
 * Right click on the target layer and choose **Overwrite selected layer**.

 Layer resource ID stays the same.
-The attribute structure of the source and target layers must be the same, otherwise you cannot overwrite data.

 .. figure:: _static/NGconnect_vector_overwrite_en_2.png